erikdao/sparse-detector/WORKLOG.md

 ## March 10, 2022
 - Refactoring the DETR codebase to a more modular structure is pretty straightforward.
 All the parts related to segmentation have been removed.
 - It seems that the refactoring works so far, i.e., results before and after refactoring are similar.
 Next, we're going to modularize the configurations.
+- TODO: Figure out how to run the current code structure with `torchrun`

 ## March 9, 2022
 - After consideration, we decided that we will not be porting the code to Pytorch Lightning.
 Instead, we will base on the original DETR repo and gradually add the features/functionalities we need to the repo.